 - Maximum number of submissions per VCC member is two

-The CAPA Close Up competition will be opened for submissions on July 11th, 2017 and will close on
+The CAPA Close Up competition will be opened for submissions on TBA and will close on

 In 2017, this competition was named the CAPA Digital Macro Competition, and only true macro lenses were permitted.
 CAPA found this to be too restrictive, and the rules were changed as indicated under "Definition".
 In the 2017 CAPA Macro Competition, the VCC came second and was awarded the Silver Medal (gallery at right)